doctrine/orm/en/reference/events.rst

 The following restrictions apply to the onFlush event:

--  Calling ``EntityManager#persist()`` does not suffice to trigger a persist on an entity.
+-  If you create and persist a new entity in "onFlush", then calling ``EntityManager#persist()`` is not enough.
    You have to execute an additional call to ``$unitOfWork->computeChangeSet($classMetadata, $entity)``.
 -  Changing primitive fields or associations requires you to explicitly trigger a re-computation of the changeset of the affected entity.
-This can be done by either calling ``$unitOfWork->computeChangeSet($classMetadata, $entity)`` or ``$unitOfWork->recomputeSingleEntityChangeSet($classMetadata, $entity)``.
+This can be done by either calling ``$unitOfWork->recomputeSingleEntityChangeSet($classMetadata, $entity)``.
-   The second method has lower overhead, but only re-computes primitive fields, never associations.

 preUpdate
 ~~~~~~~~~